Pahlaj Nihalani removed as chief of Central Board of Film Certification

 Lyricist and screenplay writer Prasoon Joshi will take charge.

 Central Board of Film Certification chief Pahlaj Nihalani was sacked from his post on Friday.
-Lyricist and screenplay writer Prasoon Joshi will take charge, reported the Economic Times.
+Lyricist and screenplay writer Prasoon Joshi will take charge.
+He will hold the office for three years or until further orders, whichever is earlier, said a statement from the Ministry of Information and Broadcasting.

+The government said 12 others, including actor Vidya Balan and director Vivek Agnihotri, have been roped in as board members of CBFC.
+Like Joshi, all these members will also be in office for three years or until further orders.

 Nihalani raked up several controversies during his tenure.
 Reports were doing the rounds for a couple of weeks that the Ministry of information and Broadcasting may replace Nihalani, according to The Times of India.